 23rd Dominion Theatre, London.
 (Final Concert per programme)

-BBC Radio Session.
+28th May BBC Radio 'Folk On Two' Session.
 See 'BBC Sessions' page for full details.

 28th April : THIRTEENTH ALBUM: Back In Line